amp1ee/game-of-life-MIDI/README.md

 ---
-📌 **P.S.** The sound you hear in the demo comes from the program’s MIDI output, rendered in FL Studio.
+📌 **P.S.** The sound you hear in the demos comes from the program’s MIDI output, rendered in FL Studio.

 ## Screenshots (single/multi-life mode):
 <p align="center">